EXPLAINER | How Nigerian Governments, Businesses Can Navigate Climate Finance Puzzle

 The federal government is the gateway to most international climate funds.
 Nigeria is eligible for the Green Climate Fund (GCF), the Global Environment Facility (GEF), and the Adaptation Fund.

-To access these, Nigeria must submit bankable proposals—often through accredited entities like the African Development Bank (AfDB) or United Nations Development Programme (UNDP).
+To access these, subnational governments must submit bankable proposals—often through accredited entities like the National Council on Climate Change (NCCC), Development Bank of Nigeria (DBN) and United Nations Development Programme (UNDP).
 In 2021, for example, Nigeria secured US$10 million from the GCF for a climate-resilient agriculture project in northern states.

 Nigeria is also exploring innovative mechanisms such as debt-for-climate swaps, where creditors forgive part of external debt in exchange for green investments.
 Countries like Pakistan and Belize have successfully used this tool.